Why restore Windows Server 2003 system image backup?

 With the daily use of Windows Server 2003, there are many unexpected factors that could cause the system crash or cause a hard drive failing to our computer.
 These factors may be, hardware conflict, bad ram, hard disk drives overload, viruses or hacker attack, software conflict, power supply problems, and some unknown reasons.

-We can clone hard drive in Windows Server 2003 to solve hard disk drive overload.
+We can clone hard drive in Windows Server 2003 to solve hard disk drive overload or failure.
 Yet to fix all of them, we have another two choices.
 One is to re-install the operating system, settings, and all applications, which may cost us hours.
 However, if we backup C drive for Server 2003 ahead of time, we can choose the other quick and fast way, restore the computer from system image backup.

 How to restore Windows Server 2003 system files?

 First of all, we might think of using Windows Server 2003 internal backup tool to restore the operating system.
 Nevertheless, Windows Server 2003 does not embed with one automatic system restore feature like Windows XP, Vista do.
 Due to this factor, the system doesn’t automatically create restore points for the computer current state.
 This means we cannot restore Windows Server 2003 to previous state.